SpeedifyPress/SpeedifyPress/README.md

 # SpeedifyPress - Real-World WP Speed, Engineered for Pros

 SpeedifyPress is a performance optimization toolkit for WordPress, built for developers and agencies who need real-world speed and precision control.
 Combining advanced techniques with practical configurability, SpeedifyPress goes beyond typical plugins to deliver fast, scalable, and reliable results — all without compromising compatibility or flexibility.
-From smart unused CSS handling to Cloudflare-ready caching, it's your personal speed stack, engineered for pros.
+From smart unused CSS handling to Cloudflare-ready caching, it's your personal speed stack, engineered for you.

 <img src="assets/speedify_screenshot.jpg" alt="SpeedifyPress Screenshot">